tylerdtran/tylerdtran/README.md

 # Hi there.
 I'm Tyler Tran👋

 - 🌱 I am an undergraduate student majoring in Computer Science, minoring in Linguistics at UCLA.
-- 📚 My passion in technology lies in the intersection between software engineering, cloud computing and database systems.
+- 📚 My passion in technology lies in the intersection between application development and infrastructure.
 - 📰 I am the Internal Tools Director at the Daily Bruin, the student newspaper at the University of California, Los Angeles!
 - 📺 I am currently interning at Tesla as a Software Engineering Intern